spencerhcheng/holberton-system_engineering-devops/w2/d4/lecture_notes.md

 ## Polluting The Global Namespace

-If we don't have any global variables (which we should avoid as much as possible), you may be asking yourself if using `var` in functions are still necessary, it still is.
+If we don't have any global variables (which we should avoid as much as possible), you may be asking yourself if using `var` in functions are still necessary: it still is.
 JavaScript has a single global scope, which means all of the files of your projects and any libraries you use will be sharing the same scope.
 Every time a variable is declared on the global scope, the chance of a name collision increases.

-We often don't know all of the code that goes into a library, so our job is to limit the number of globally declared variables as much as possible.
+We often don't know all of the code that goes into a library, so our job is to limit the number of globally declared in our code variables as much as possible, to avoid accidental collisions.

 * If we don't use `var` in our functions, we are *polluting* the global namespace.
 * Every time we declare a function globally, we are *polluting* the global namespace.

+We'll talk about some techniques to mitigate this later in the course, but for now it is enough to know about this risk.

 ## The scope of this

 Functions and methods are objects, which means they of can be passed around without being called.
-This feature has implications for how we think about `this`.
+This feature of JavaScript has implications for how we think about `this`.
 What will the following program do?

 ```javascript
 var myObj = {